 - 3 “mistreatment” deficiencies, including one violation involving the unnecessary use of restraints – a serious care issue discussed in a previous article.

-To see how local nursing homes stack up, take a look at our list of the best nursing homes in Philadelphia.
+To see how local nursing homes stack up, take a look at our list of the nursing homes in Philadelphia.

 Philadelphia Nursing Home Abuse and Neglect Attorney Representing Injured Seniors

 Heroin overdoses are out of the ordinary in nursing homes, but other health and safety violations are common.
 If you’re concerned that your grandma, grandpa, mom, or dad is being mistreated, neglected, or overmedicated at his or her nursing home facility, get help immediately from PA nursing home lawyers – before it’s too late.

 An experienced Philadelphia nursing home abuse attorney from a PA nursing home law firm, like Brent Wieand, can help you hold the negligent nursing home accountable while fighting for compensation on your loved one’s behalf.
 Brent Wieand handles a wide array of personal injury cases related to nursing home abuse, including nursing home bedsores, nursing home falls, nursing home neglect, and other issues jeopardizing the safety of residents.
 To talk about your family member’s situation in a free and completely confidential consultation with a nursing home lawyer in Philadelphia, PA, call the Wieand Law Firm, LLC at (888) 789-3161.